 Films by Robbie Leppzer

-POWER STRUGGLE chronicles a rare victory of grassroots activists - a successful citizens’ effort to protect the environment by shutting down an aging nuclear power plant in Vermont.
+Power Struggle chronicles a successful citizens’ effort to protect the environment by shutting down an aging problem-plagued nuclear power plant in Vermont.

-Both 86-minute and 52-minute versions included on DVD, Blu-ray, and digital streaming on New Day Films and Kanopy (www.kanopy.com/product/power-struggle).
+Available in 86-minute and 52-minute versions, which are both included on the DVD, Blu-ray, and digital streaming on New Day Films and Kanopy (www.kanopy.com/product/power-struggle).